qrlpx/chipmunk_rs/README.md

 # chipmunk_physics

 ### TODO
-* does it compile on Windows, MacOS?
 * examples, tests, docs
+* does it build on Windows, MacOS?
 * use_doubles feature
 * (features for replacing other chipmunk types?)
 * collision handler (old code available, needs update/research)